scalasm/aws-k8s-hello-world/README.md

+# Current situation
+- when running from inside a container, Kubernetes cannot see the docker image built with skaffold.
+I believe this is related to how Skaffold and JIB work together - the image built by JIB inside the container is not visible to the docker daemon.
+No clue.

+It works when running locally.

 # Hello World w/ Spring Boot and Skaffold

 This is a sample project for demo purposes, providing a simple RESTful API with a simple HTTP POST endpoint.